red-hat-storage/ocp-network-split/docs/overview_netsplit.rst

 Overview of the network split approach
 ======================================

-A quick overview of what and how opc-network-split does to block network traffic between cluster zones.
+A quick overview of what and how ocp-network-split does to block network traffic between cluster zones.

 Network split firewall script